lean-delivery/lean-delivery.github.io-src/content/articles/3_sonarqube.rst

 :date: 2019-11-26 17:56
 :author: Dzmitry Rudnouski

 **SonarQube** is a tool for static code analysis.
-Check out this short `wiki article <https://en.wikipedia.org/wiki/SonarQube>`_to get the general understanding of the tool.
+Check out this short `wiki article <https://en.wikipedia.org/wiki/SonarQube>`_ to get the general understanding of the tool.
 In addition to Wiki, I'll tell a bit more about SonarQube versions and plugins.

 As a standalone app, SonarQube is available as the free community version and as 3 paid `versions <https://www.sonarsource.com/plans-and-pricing/>`_ - developer,